johnhunter/phantom-curator-nw/README.md

 ## Get the app

-Windows and OSX apps are available here:

-~~webkitbuilds/releases/phantom-curator-nw~~

 *zip / dmg files are too big to be hosted in github* - for the moment you need to checkout the repo and build

 ## Development